metagov/DAOstar-Documentation/docs/How To's/DifferentPaths.md

 Ex: https://hub.snapshot.org/api/eip4824/opcollective.eth

 - Here, the next step is to publish the DAO URI via one of the listed on-chain publication methods

+Note: You can check out our deployed contracts [here](../Contract Registry.md)